Jigar Shah: Loan Programs Office

-Energy Secretary Jennifer Granholm appointed Shah to direct the United States Department of Energy's Loan Programs Office (LPO) in March 2021.
-The office initially provided $40 billion in loan authority to early-stage energy companies and climate technologies.
+In March 2021, Energy Secretary Jennifer Granholm appointed Shah to direct the Loan Programs Office (LPO) of the United States Department of Energy.
+At the time of his appointment the office held approximately $40 billion in loan authority directed toward early-stage energy companies and emerging climate technologies.

-Under Shah, the LPO more than tripled its staff and reviewed more than 100 applications from climate tech companies seeking loans totaling more than $100 billion.

-With the passing of both bills (IRA and BIL) from Congress under the Biden Administration, Shah managed $400 billion of loan authority to commercialize and bring emerging technologies to market, create more clean energy jobs, and boost local economies.
-The most recent conditional commitment announced from the Loan Programs Office was to "finance the development of a solar-plus long-duration energy storage micro grid on the Tribal lands of Viejas Band of the Kumeyaay Indians near Alpine, California."
-This loan provides funding specifically for Tribes to plan for and adapt to climate change.
+Under Shah's leadership the LPO more than tripled its staff and reviewed over 100 applications from clean energy companies seeking loans totalling more than $100 billion.
+Following the passage of the Infrastructure Investment and Jobs Act and the Inflation Reduction Act by the U.S. Congress the office's loan authority expanded to $400 billion, directed toward commercializing emerging technologies, supporting clean energy job creation, and stimulating local economies.
+Among the conditional commitments announced during Shah's tenure was a loan to finance the development of a solar and long-duration energy storage microgrid on the tribal lands of the Viejas Band of Kumeyaay Indians near Alpine, California, as an attempt to support climate resilience planning for tribal communities.